 Imperial topaz is the most sought after natural topaz, it's a rare gemstone and has more value than others.

-Tanzanite is a popular violet gemstone, discovered by Masai tribesman in Northern Tanzania.
+Tanzanite is a popular and unique violet gemstone, discovered by Masai tribesman in Northern Tanzania.

 It's said to be the stone of magic - so make something special and keep the magic alive with Tanzanite!

-Pearl is also used to celebrate 3rd anniversaries along with the 30th milestone.
-Discover a range of pearl jewellery making tutorial over on our Make The Look page.
+Pearl is also used to celebrate the 3rd anniversary along with the 30th milestone.

 Emerald is also the gemstone of 20 years too, a popular gemstone but also expensive due to its rarity.